 You might prefer to read the PDF version.

 Chapter 2 Graphs

-The first three chapters of this book are about models that describe systems that are made up of components and connections between components.
+The next three chapters are about systems made up of components and connections between components.
 For example, in a social network, the components are people and connections represent friendships, business relationships, etc. In an ecological food web, the components are species and the connections represent predator-prey relationships.

-In this chapter, I introduce NetworkX, a Python package for building and studying these models.
+In this chapter, I introduce NetworkX, a Python package for building models of these systems.
 We start with the Erdős-Rényi model, which has interesting mathematical properties.
 In the next chapter we move on to models that are more useful for explaining real-world systems.

 The code for this chapter is in chap02.ipynb in the repository for this book.
 More information about working with the code is in Section ??.

 2.1 What is a graph?

 To most people a “graph" is a visual representation of data, like a bar chart or a plot of stock prices over time.
 That’s not what this chapter is about.

 In this chapter, a graph is a representation of a system that contains discrete, interconnected elements.
 The elements are represented by nodes — also called vertices – and the interconnections are represented by edges.

 For example, you could represent a road map with a node for each city and an edge for each road between cities.
 Or you could represent a social network using a node for each person, with an edge between two people if they are friends.